WordPoints/dependencies/rfc/psr-1.md

 ## Overview

+There are three attributes of every relationship between the dependent and a dependency:

+- The Library Type of the dependency.
+- The Relationship Type.
+- The dependency versions targeted.

+Each of these, in addition to the identifier for the dependency, needs to be made clear, or else the information is not useful.

 ## Library Types

 - `wordpress` - Libraries implementing the plugin API.
 WordPress core would be one, and any fork would also be of this type.